codemaster3000/MovieManager/README.md

-# Movie File Manager
+# Black Media Manager

-Movie File Manager is a mediafiles manager written in java.
+Black Media Manager is a mediafiles manager written in java.

 Dependencies
 ------------